-Since 2017, CMS has incorporated regional spending into the benchmarks, and regional spending was incorporated earlier in an ACO's agreement beginning in 2019.
+Since 2017, CMS has incorporated regional spending into the benchmarks, and regional spending was incorporated earlier in an ACOs agreement beginning in 2019.
 CMS explained in the June 2016 final rule that this approach would make an ACO's financial benchmarks "more independent of its historical expenditures and more reflective of FFS spending in its region."
 But the ACPT may differ substantially from FFS spending growth in any ACO's region.
 NAACOS reiterates its request to use a regional-only trend, which is a better reflection of a local market than a national trend or a blended national-regional trend.
-Moreover, regional trends would help facilitate alignment between the Medicare Advantage and ACO benchmarking approaches.
 If CMS moves forward with a prospectively set trend, we strongly recommend the agency use a regional calculation, rather than national.
 Furthermore, we still believe CMS should remove ACO-assigned beneficiaries from the regional trend component of benchmarks.
 While CMS declined to make this change in this proposed rule, NAACOS continues to believe that removing ACO patients from any regional adjustments would create a more realistic picture of the spending in an ACO's region.